Five loop renormalization of $\phi^3$ theory with applications to the Lee-Yang edge singularity and percolation theory: Conclusions

 The determination of the five loop renormalization group functions in the core cubic theory opens up the possibility of studying related six dimensional cubic theories to the same level of precision.
 For instance the conformal bootstrap formalism represents a powerful tool to calculate exponents.
 It was used in \cite{Pang2016} to determine exponents for $\phi^3$ theory in a variety of representations of the Lie group $F_4$.
 While the three loop comparison in that article was in reasonable agreement for various exponents calculated with the bootstrap, the four loop study of \cite{Gracey_2017_F4} gave an improvement towards convergence.
 It would therefore be interesting, given the accuracy of results in \cite{Pang2016}, to extend to the $F_4$ study of \cite{Gracey_2017_F4} to five loops.
 Aside from this particular symmetry of the cubic theory, an intriguing property of $\phi^3$ with a bi-adjoint symmetry was observed in \cite{Gracey:2020baa}.
 For any Lie group it transpires that this theory is asymptotically free due to the {\em two} loop coefficient of the $\beta$ function; the one loop term is identically zero.
 One feature of the four loop result was the appearance of higher order group Casimirs at three loops.
 This is one order earlier than in four dimensional non-abelian gauge theories.
 So the bi-adjoint theory offers a window into the type of group Casimirs that could appear in six loop gauge theory $\beta$ functions such as QCD.
 Although such problems are worth pursuing, the more interesting extension of our current work would clearly be to six loops.
 This would obviously provide a higher level of precision with which to compare future numerical studies of the discrete spin models in the same universality class.
 The graphical functions method that was used here, and was successful in extending $\phi^4$ theory to seven loops \cite{Schnetz_2018,Schnetz2020phi4loop7} should be regarded as a starting point to achieve the six loop renormalization of $\phi^3$ theory.

 \paragraph{Acknowledgements.} We warmly thank A.J.~McKane for discussions on the resummation of asymptotic series in quantum field theory.
 Also JAG thanks R.M.~Ziff for encouragement and discussions, and in particular that surrounding the value of $\omega$ in two dimensional percolation theory.
+We also thank J. Adler for comments and pointing out \cite{Adler1988}.
 The work of MB was supported by the NWO Vidi grant 680-47-551 ``Decoding Singularities of Feynman graphs''.
 The work of JAG was supported by a DFG Mercator Fellowship and in part through the STFC Consolidated grant ST/T000988/1.
 The work of MVK was supported by Foundation for the Advancement of Theoretical Physics ``BASIS'' through Grant 18-1-2-43-1.
 The work of OS was supported by the DFG grant SCHN~1240.

 [2]{#2}\begingroup \endgroup